 Modernizations to Long Distance Calling

 In the past, long-distance calling represented a significant expense for some business owners.
 In the early 2000s, long-distance phone companies competed with one another over consumer business by offering lower rates than their competitors.
 From the time that unlimited long-distance for a single fee was introduced, the great majority of long-distance callers had transitioned to this option.
 This decreased the cost of long-distance calling significantly for business owners.
-Today, a decision must be made whether to use an existing phone line for any long-distance calls for business and later determine what portion can be tax deductible for the business expense purposes.
+Today, a decision must be made whether to use an existing phone line for any long-distance calls for business and later determine what portion can be tax-deductible for business expense purposes.
 There is also the option to use a completely different phone line for business purposes.
 The easier alternative seems to be to establish phone numbers for businesses that are completely separate from any existing personal lines, as they have the ability to deduct the entire amount of the bill.

-Yet another decision that needs to be made in relation to phone numbers for businesses is whether to have a local number or a toll free number.
+Yet another decision that needs to be made in relation to business numbers is whether to have a local number or a toll free number.
 Though this may not be one of the most critical decisions a business owner may make, it is still a very important one.
 It depends on the individual needs of the business and whether it will make more sense to offer a local phone number or a toll free phone number to customers, clients, and any other business contacts.

 Toll free phone numbers for businesses are great because they allow your customers to contact your business from anywhere and not incur a charge for the call.
 Offering a toll free number is also a good way to give a business a large-scale feel.

 Local phone numbers, on the other hand, give a business a more accessible “hometown” feel.
-What is referred to as small town customer service is very appealing for some types of businesses, as it communicates a more intimate, one-on-one type of customer service.
+What is referred to as small-town customer service is very appealing for some types of businesses, as it communicates a more intimate, one-on-one type of customer service.

 Upon careful consideration of a business’ specific needs and goals, owners of a business have many important decisions to make in establishing the business’ identity, creating a brand that will last, and achieving success.
 Selecting phone numbers for businesses is one of them.